MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

 ### Upload the file to storage

-After Contoso creates the DACPAC file, they upload it to the Azure storage account.
+After the admins create the DACPAC file, they upload it to the Azure storage account.

 1. They download and install [Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer).

     ![Screenshot of "Download Storage Explorer free."](./media/contoso-migration-tfs-vsts/backup5.png)

-1. In Storage Explorer, they connect to their subscription and then search for and select the storage account they created for the migration (`contosodevmigration`).
+1. In Storage Explorer, the admins connect to their subscription and then search for and select the storage account they created for the migration (`contosodevmigration`).
 They create a new blob container, `azuredevopsmigration`.

     ![Screenshot of the "Create Blob Container" link in Storage Explorer.](./media/contoso-migration-tfs-vsts/backup6.png)